DaveO-Home/embedded-acceptance-tests/public/README.md

    The Rollup Development Server, Watch(auto-rebuild) and Page Reload functions are started together.
 Simply use one of the following URLs in any browser; `localhost:3080/rollup/appl/testapp_dev.html` or `localhost:3080/dist_test/rollup/appl/testapp_dev.html`.

-  Currently Rollup an ES6 bundler has an issue with can-component, can-map and can-stache and two-way binding.
-Normally binding between a selection widget and a stache template is done with can/view/stache.
-This fails, so in-order to view the application can-stache had to be overridden with a more current version(3.14.6).
-This issue also persists with native ES6 code.
+  Currently Rollup an ES6 bundler has an issue with  can-view-stache and can-component.
+The dropdown component on the table view page was changed to a Bootstrap component.
+The event handling is done with can-control.
+See app.js and table.js.
+With a modification to the toolstest.js module tests are satisfied and the production build should finish.

 2\. ***Test Driven Development(tdd) Window*** -